 Where to Stay

-The Best Western Art Hotel faces the Volcano cultural centre, one of the iconic buildings by the Brazilian architect Oscar Niemeyer.
-With stylish rooms and public areas and dramatic photographic art work on the walls, this is a good bet.
-Some rooms have balconies with great views over the harbour.
+The Best Western Art Hotel faces the Volcano cultural center, one of the iconic buildings by the Brazilian architect Oscar Niemeyer.
+With stylish rooms and public areas and dramatic photographic artwork on the walls, this is a good bet.
+Some rooms have balconies with great views over the harbor.

 Hôtel Oscar is a great place for the slightly eccentric.
 Its quirky 1950s style and minimal décor will suit some; its good value prices will suit everyone.

 Hotel Vent D’Ouest is a delightful hotel just near the sea.
 Stylish and comfortable nautical-themed rooms are a good size; there are 3 long-stay apartments and a spa using French NUXE toiletries.

 Where to Eat

 La Taverne Paillette is a great Bavarian brasserie with all the classics on offer, specializing in seafood dishes and choucroute, plus good beer selection.
 It’s open noon to midnight.
 22 rue Georges Braque, 00 33 (0)2 35 41 31 50.